ClosingBracket/osv/README.md

 In general OSv lags behind Linux in disk-I/O-intensive workloads partially due to coarse-grained locking in VFS around read/write operations as described in this [issue](https://github.com/cloudius-systems/osv/issues/450).
-In network-I/O-intensive workloads, OSv should fare better (or at least used to as Linux has advanced a lot since) as shown with performance tests of Redis and [memcached](https://github.com/cloudius-systems/osv/wiki/OSv-Case-Study:-Memcached).
+In network-I/O-intensive workloads, OSv should fare better (or at least used to as Linux has advanced a lot since) as shown with performance tests of Redis and [Memcached](https://github.com/cloudius-systems/osv/wiki/OSv-Case-Study:-Memcached).
-You can find some old "numbers" on the main wiki, http://osv.io/benchmarks and some papers listed below.
+You can find some old "numbers" on the main wiki, http://osv.io/benchmarks and some papers listed at the bottom of this readme.

-So OSv is probably not best suited to run MySQL or ElasticSearch, but should deliver pretty solid performance for general stateless applications like microservices or serverless.
+So OSv is probably not best suited to run MySQL or ElasticSearch, but should deliver pretty solid performance for general stateless applications like microservices or serverless (at least as some papers show).

 ### Kernel Size